ComputationalThermodynamics/MAGEMin/README.md

 **Quick start**

+**Julia interface**

+To make it easier to interface `MAGEMin` with other (geodynamic) codes, we provide a [julia interface](https://github.com/ComputationalThermodynamics/MAGEMin_C.jl) to the `MAGEMin` C library, with which you can perform pointwise calculations.

+**with Matlab using Julia**

-The easiest way to use `MAGEMin` is through the MATLAB graphical user interface, which has an installation script to download the correct parallel binaries for your system (created using [BinaryBuilder](https://binarybuilder.org) & [julia](https://julialang.org)).
+You can use `MAGEMin` is through the MATLAB graphical user interface, which has an installation script to download the correct parallel binaries for your system (created using [BinaryBuilder](https://binarybuilder.org) & [julia](https://julialang.org)).

 Follow these steps:
 1) Download a zip file with the most recent release of `MAGEMin` (click on the green `Code` button @ the top of this page) and unzip it on your machine.